 - Pain and suffering

-What to Do If Bitten by a Dog
+What should I Do If I Bitten by a Dog?

 In the pain and confusion of an attack, it’s important to know what to do if a dog bites you.
 If you have been the victim of a dog bite, here are a few basic steps you can take: